carcasanchez/QuestManager/README.md

 # The Quest Manager Module
 There's no so much difficulty here.
 The Manager inherits from class Module (as the rest of the Managers), stores all quests and organizes them.

 We will return later, but there's an important concept: the Three Quest Lists.
 Weren't you wondering why Quests don't have a Type variable by themselves?
 Well, we don't need it (by now).
 The manager has three Quest lists, one for each type (Sleep, Active and Closed).
 Initially, all are stored in the Sleep list.
 When player activates one quest, the manager moves it to the Active list, and same when a quest is completed.

-By this metod, we avoid future overlapping errors and save time by iterating only one quest type at time.
+Doing this, we avoid future overlapping errors and save time by iterating only one quest type at time.

 ```
 Class QuestManager : public Module